Skip to main content

 Eligibility

-Assistant Professors who have successfully passed their probationary period and who have reached the merit bar point must present for Merit Bar review in the academic year before they reach this point (for example, an Assistant Professor due to pass the merit bar in October 2019 must present for merit bar review during the academic year 2018/19).
+Assistant Professors who have successfully passed their probationary period and who have reached the merit bar point may present for Merit Bar review in the academic year before they reach this point (for example, an Assistant Professor due to pass the merit bar in October 2019 would normally be expected to present for merit bar review during the academic year 2018/19).

 If the Assistant Professor is not successful in this review, they will remain at the merit bar point on the salary scale and will not progress beyond this point until they are successfully reviewed at a later date.

-Assistant Professors who do not successfully pass the Merit Bar in the year that they reach this point may present again in any future year, but must at least present again within three years of reaching the Merit Bar.
+Assistant Professors who do not successfully pass the Merit Bar on first presenting to the Junior Academic Progressions Committee may present again in any future year, and would normally be expected to present within three years of first presenting to the Junior Academic Progressions Committee.
 Assistant Professors who have been unsuccessful in their Merit Bar review will receive feedback from the Junior Academic Progression Committee and will work with their Head of School and HR to create a personal development programme to address any areas for development.

 Candidates applying for Merit Bar review can apply for accelerated advancement at the same time, however please be aware this does count as an Assistant Professor's only chance to apply for accelerated advancement.